 Nitrogen Concentration in Rice

 Improving crop conditions and monitoring plant health characteristics are major factors of importance in maximizing production yield.
-A series of indices for the measurement of chlorophyll in the leaves of rice plants1 were developed by Researchers from the Institute of Digital Agriculture at the Zhejiang Academy of Agricultural Sciences in Zhejiang, Hangzhou, China.
+A series of indices for the measurement of chlorophyll in the leaves of rice plants1 was developed by Researchers from the Institute of Digital Agriculture at the Zhejiang Academy of Agricultural Sciences in Zhejiang, Hangzhou, China.

-Chlorophyll has a strong, well documented correlation to nitrogen content, a prime indicator of plant health.
+Chlorophyll has a strong, well-documented correlation to nitrogen content, a prime indicator of plant health.

-Using an older version of the AvaSpec-ULS2048CL-EVO, the Researchers investigated the use of the Red Edge Reflectance Index (RERI) and Yellow Edge Reflectance Index (YERI) for calibrating chlorophyll and nitrogen values to reference spectra at each stage of plant development and differing states of plant health2.
+Using an older version of the AvaSpec-ULS2048CL-EVO, the Researchers investigated the use of the Red Edge Reflectance Index (RERI) and the Yellow Edge Reflectance Index (YERI) for calibrating chlorophyll and nitrogen values to reference spectra at each stage of plant development and differing states of plant health2.
 Once the reference spectra are correlated, the theoretical work behind this study can be applied to other crops.3, 4

 Fertilizer Automation Application

 The commercial applications which are in use today follow the principles used by the Zhejiang Researchers.
-The UK agricultural giant, Yara was established in 1905 and committed to technological advancement in the agricultural industry, and has exclusively designed the N-sensor.
+The UK agricultural giant, Yara was established in 1905 and committed to technological advancement in the agricultural industry and has exclusively designed the N-sensor.

 This variable-rate, real-time nitrogen sensor works in concert with fertilizer spreaders for monitoring plant conditions and for adjusting fertilizer application accordingly at the point of application.
-This indicates that the optimal amount of fertilizer is always used, reducing environmental impact and waste from over application of fertilizer and maximizing crop yield.
+This indicates that the optimal amount of fertilizer is always used, reducing environmental impact and waste from over-application of fertilizer and maximizing crop yield.

 Wheat in the Pacific Northwest

 The protein content in wheat actually influences its price and the declining wheat prices have affected Farmers especially in this region.
-The soft white winter wheat is well adapted to the PNW climate, and has a lower protein yield when compared to other varieties.
+The soft white winter wheat is well adapted to the PNW climate and has a lower protein yield when compared to other varieties.
 Additional nitrogen fertilizer is needed by even other varieties that have a higher protein yield and that are well suited for the region.

 Spectroscopy instruments were employed to define a standard for measuring protein levels as well as the equivalent nitrogen values.
-For Wheat Farmers, this is the first crucial step to developing variable-rate fertilizer technology for commercial application in the Pacific Northwest5.
+For Wheat Farmers, this is the first crucial step to developing variable-rate fertilizer technology for commercial applications in the Pacific Northwest5.

 Food of the Future

 Mars colonization projects and long term space missions will demand that humans make food in environments that are less than optimal for plant growth.
 This has major ramifications for planning to meet the dietary requirements of these future colonies.
-The effects of low-intensity light on growth, yield of wheat and photosynthesis6 are extensively studied by Researchers of the Laboratory of Environmental Biology and Life Support Technology, in collaboration with the International Joint Research Center of Aerospace Biotechnology & Medical Engineering at Beihang University, Beijing, China.
+The effects of low-intensity light on growth, yield of wheat, and photosynthesis6 are extensively studied by Researchers of the Laboratory of Environmental Biology and Life Support Technology, in collaboration with the International Joint Research Center of Aerospace Biotechnology & Medical Engineering at Beihang University, Beijing, China.

 The Researchers employed an AvaSpec-ULS2048 spectrometer to control the light intensity of various test groups at different growth stages.
 They found that low light at initial growth stages had little effect in the final yield, as long as sufficient light was available during the later grain filling stages.